apache/flink/docs/dev/table/connect.zh.md

   type: json
   fail-on-missing-field: true   # optional: flag whether to fail if a field is missing or not, false by default

-  # optional: define the schema explicitly using type information.
-This overrides default
-  # behavior that uses table's schema as format schema.
-  schema: "ROW(lon FLOAT, rideTime TIMESTAMP)"

-  # or by using a JSON schema which parses to DECIMAL and TIMESTAMP.
-This also overrides the default behavior.
+  # deprecated: define the schema explicitly using JSON schema which parses to DECIMAL and TIMESTAMP.
   json-schema: >
     {
       type: 'object',